xukaili/CandiHap/Mac_OS_X/README.md

       3. Select a CRAN location (a __`mirror site`__) and click the corresponding link.</br>
       4. Click on the '__`Download R for (Mac) OS X`__' link at the top of the page.</br>
       5. Click on Download '__`R-3.5.0.pkg`__' (or a newer version).</br>
-      6. Install R. Leave all default settings in the installation options.</br>
+      6. Install R and leave all default settings in the installation options.</br>
       7. Open R and install three packages by command: </br>
           __`install.packages(c("ggplot2", "agricolae", "pegas"))`__</br>
 </br>